 Ardent Partners research has shown that automating accounts payable processes can cost between 40% and 90% less when compared to paper-based methods.
 In addition to cutting costs, automation provides real-time access payables for budgeting purposes, as well as the ability to monitor overall business spending so you can report to the executive team.
 CFOs and controllers can see and compare real-time metrics, such as days payable outstanding (DPO) and days sales outstanding (DSO), for an unabridged view of the organization’s financial health.
 This allows the AP team to be a stronger resource for the CEO and the Board of Directors in charting business strategy.

 Looking forward, there are three game-changing innovations that will transform accounts payable even further.
 The biggest game-changer: moving to a truly “touchless” invoice environment.
 By removing the act of processing an invoice from the day-to-day duties of the AP team, it allows them to process more invoices per full-time employee and focus on more high-level strategic tasks.
 Secondly, agile reporting dashboards will continue to help drive value from AP data.
 The ability to centralize, analyze, and share data quickly will lead to stakeholders receiving better intelligence and making better business decisions.
 Similarly, mobile invoice and payment approval solutions will be extremely valuable in a virtual business environment as well as those that require business travel.
 With anytime, anywhere access, staffers can approve invoices and payments with a few simple clicks.

-In order to take advantage of these game-changing innovations, AP leaders must emphasize collaboration and communication, through a commitment to functional excellence as well as the development and execution of smart strategies.
+In order to take advantage of these game-changing innovations, AP leaders must emphasize collaboration and communication.
+Through a commitment to functional excellence as well as the development and execution of smart strategies, success is possible.
 It all starts with changing the perception of the AP function and adopting best practices like accounts payable automation solutions.